5 Written questions

 - Which of the following mechanisms explains why drowning victims often have little water in their lungs?

 - The pulmonary venous circulation does which of the following?

-- Which of the following is the function of the surfactant?
+- Which of the following signs is not consistent with complete airway obstruction?

 The chest radiograph shows blunting of the patient's costophrenic angels.
 What does this suggest? → Pleural fluid

 Which of the following structures is an important landmark during the insertion of a tube in the trachea? → Vallecula